Word Power: Test Your Knowledge of These Canadian Slang Terms

 As in, “Get our your scribblers and write your names on the covers,” instructed the teacher.

-Discover the history behind the distinct language of Newfoundland.
+Here’s the story behind the distinct language of Newfoundland.

 Answer: A—Brawl (hockey commentary)